MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - You can use [Azure landing zone reference implementations](/azure/architecture/landing-zones/landing-zone-deploy#platform) to deploy resources that extend your existing identity platform into Azure, and manage the identity platform by implementing Azure best practices.

-- You can configure many of the controls needed for Zero Trust in your Microsoft Entra tenant.
+- You can configure many of the controls for Zero Trust practices in your Microsoft Entra tenant.
 You can also control access to Microsoft 365 and other cloud services that use Microsoft Entra ID.
 - You must plan configuration requirements beyond what's in your Azure landing zone.

 ### Identity recommendations

-- Develop a plan for managing identities in Microsoft Entra ID that go beyond Azure resources:
+- Develop a plan for managing identities in Microsoft Entra ID that go beyond Azure resources.
+For example, you can use:
   - Federation with on-premises identity systems.
   - Conditional access policies.
-  - The use of user, device, location, and behavior information for authorization.
+  - User, device, location, or behavior information for authorization.

-- Deploy your Azure landing zone with separate subscriptions for identity resources, like domain controllers, so you can better secure access to them.
+- Deploy your Azure landing zone with separate subscriptions for identity resources, like domain controllers, so you can better secure access to the resources.
 - Plan to use Microsoft Entra managed identities where possible.

 ## Secure endpoints